Historic Attractions of Ethiopia

 Yeha

-Yaha is located in the northern mountainous region of Tigray.
-However today this small settlement exists as a shanty town, it was once of a great pre-Axumite civilization and it is believed to be Ethiopia’s first capital.
-Yaha was first uncovered in a complex archeological excavation around a courtyard at the beginning of the 20th century.
-The first settlers of this area, the Sabian, where the founder of the Axumite kingdom.
-The temple of yaha, with one side of its walls in ruin, is otherwise still intact and shows to the advanced of the people of those time.
-There is no trace of mortar being used to build the temple of which the inside of the wall was believed to be have paved with Gold.
+It was first time uncovered yeha city at the beginning of 20th century around its courtyard.
 The archeological excavation made in 1909,1947 and 1973 respectively reveal that this beautiful temple was destroyed by fire.
 Treasures such as Gold ring, golden lions, stone carved animals like the waliya ibex (one of Ethiopian endemic mammal), pottery works and others were uncovered. some of these findings are displayed at national museum in Addis Ababa.

 Axum

-Rock-Hewn Churches of Tigray
+Tigray Rock-Hewn Churches

 Lalibela